-- IFS officers begin their training at LBSNAA and then it moves on to Foreign Service Institute located in New Delhi.
+- IFS officers begin their training at LBSNAA and then move on to Foreign Service Institute located in New Delhi.

-- It is one of the most popular Group ‘A’ civil service.
+- It is one of the most popular Group ‘A’ civil services.

 - IFS officers can go on to become High Commissioner, Ambassadors, Permanent Representative of India at UN, and Foreign Secretary.

 - A candidate selected into IFS cannot reappear for the Civil Service Exam.